-Mr. Speaker, Sir, teachers are the bedrock of our education system.
-We must invest in their training, support their welfare and ensure we attract the best talent to this noble profession as the future of our children and our nation depends on them.
-In the last budget, all the teachers received a pay rise.
-We are increasing that further across the Civil Service by an additional three percent in this Budget.
+- 102. Mr. Speaker Sir, teachers are the bedrock of our education system.
+We must invest in their training, support their welfare, and ensure we attract the best talent to this noble profession, as the future of our children and our nation depends on them. - 103.
+In the last budget, all teachers received a pay rise.
+We are increasing that further across the civil service by an additional 3% in this budget.
 We also plan to recruit 1,125 new teachers.
-This includes 962 secondary school teachers, 117 primary school teachers, 41 early childhood education teachers and five special education teachers.

-For the first time, we are also recognising the critical role of Early Childhood Education (ECE) by funding ECE teachers on a full-time basis as opposed to the current hourly rate.
-All ECE classes typically run for half a day.
-These teachers contribute significantly to the broader school environment.
-We will now regularize the appointments placing them on equal footing with other teaching staff and granting them access to financial services such as loans and mortgages opportunities that were previously inaccessible.
+This includes 962 secondary school teachers, 117 primary school teachers, 41 early childhood education teachers and 5 special education teachers. - 104.
+We are recognising the critical role of Early Childhood Education (ECE) by funding ECE teachers on a full-time basis.
+Although ECE classes typically run for half a day, these teachers contribute significantly to the broader school environment.
+We will now regularise their appointments, placing them on equal footing with other teaching staff and granting them access to financial services such as loans and mortgages, opportunities that were previously inaccessible. - 105.
 A total of \$416 million is allocated for teacher salaries in the upcoming financial year.

-Mr. Speaker, Sir, the school curriculum is also under review.
+- 106. Mr. Speaker Sir, the school curriculum is also under review.
 We will be making vernacular language study compulsory up to a certain educational level.
-This would acknowledge the vital role language plays in identity, inclusion, cognitive development, and in preserving our nation's rich multicultural heritage.
-Mr. Speaker, Sir, through the Government's Transportation Assistance Scheme we continue to support students in travelling to and from school either by bus, rural service operators or by boat transport.

-A few months ago the Fijian Competition and Consumer Commission increased student bus fares aligning them with adult fares.
-The Cabinet promptly decided that this change must not burden any student with their families.
-Therefore, for students from households with an income below \$16,000 those with blue cards, the Government will continue to cover 100 percent of the adult fare.
-For students with yellow cards, parental income above \$16,000, Government will provide a 50 percent subsidy.
-This means that no child or parent will bear any additional cost even though fares had doubled.
-However, this commitment comes at a higher cost, therefore, we are increasing the student transport assistance budget to \$50 million, up from \$37 million in the previous budget - an increase of \$13 million.
-We are also tightening the management of the Transport Assistance Programme and prevent abuse.
-Top ups will now be available only to students with active FEMIS IDs.
+This would acknowledge the vital role language plays in identity, inclusion, cognitive development, and in preserving our nation's rich multicultural heritage. - 107.
+Mr. Speaker Sir, through the Government's transportation assistance scheme, we continue to support students in travelling to and from school, either by bus, rural service operators, or boat transport. - 108.
+A few months ago, the Fiji Competition and Consumer Commission increased student bus fares, aligning them with adult fares.
+The Cabinet promptly decided that this change must not burden any student or their families.
+Therefore, for students from households with an income below \$16,000 (those with blue cards), the Government will continue to cover 100% of the adult fare.
+For students with vellow cards (parental income above \$16,000).
+Government will provide a 50% subsidy.
+This means that no child or parent will bear any additional cost, even though fares had doubled. - 109.
+However, this commitment comes at a higher cost.
+Therefore, we are increasing the student transport assistance budget to \$50 million, up from \$37 million in the previous budget - an increase of \$13 million. - 110.
+Mr. Speaker Sir, we are also tightening the management of the transport assistance program to prevent abuse.
+Topups will now be available only to students with active FEMIS IDs.
 Once a student leaves school, their subsidy will automatically cease.